GeoMop/Genie/doc/documentation.md

 **AppResGimli** is apparent resistivity computed from input values using Gimli geometric factor function, which use full 3d space not half space and use elecrode positions from input xls file, that apparent resistivity values are different.
 Lines not suitable for computation are marked with red color, this lines are not use in computation, they do not need to be deleted from the files.

+## Measurement table
+Table shows all measurements from selected measurements from left bottom panel.
+Table may be sorted by individual columns by clicking on column header.
+Individual measurements may be masked by clicking on checkbox.
+This measurement will not be used in inversion.
+For mask multiple measurements select them and click on mask in context menu.

+## Measurement histogram
+Shows histograms of quantities from Measurement table.
+It is possible to apply filter on relevant quantity.
+This filter is also applied on relevant quantity in Measurement table.

 ## Map file
 It is posible to import a map.
 From file menu choose "Import map...".